-This property is a shortcut of the fully developed path from 'E18 Physical Thing' through 'P157 occupied', 'E92 Spacetime Volume', 'P159 has spatial projection' to 'E53 Place'.
+This property is a subproperty of P161 has spatial projection because it refers to its own domain as reference space for its range, whereas P161 has spatial projection may refer to a place in terms of any reference space.
 For some instances of E18 Physical Object the relative stability of form may not be sufficient to define a useful local reference space, for instance for an amoeba.
 In such cases the fully developed path to an external reference space and using a temporal validity component may be adequate to determine the place they have occupied.

 In contrast to P156 occupies, the property P53 has former or current location identifies an instance of E53 Place at which a thing is or has been for some unspecified time span.
-Further it does not constrain this reference space of the referred instance of P53 Place.
+Further it does not constrain the reference space of the referred instance of P53 Place.